eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 This Topic discusses Wallet Unit revocation.
 In particular, it answers the following questions:<ul><li>How can a Wallet Provider revoke a Wallet Unit?</li><li>During issuance of an attestation, how can an Attestation Provider verify whether a Wallet Unit has been revoked?</li><li>When requesting attributes from an attestation, how can a Relying Party verify whether a Wallet Unit has been revoked?</li></ul>

 In case of a security issue, Article 5e of the Regulation requires Wallet Providers to first suspend a Wallet Unit and to revoke it only if the issue cannot be solved within three months.
 However, the suspension of a Wallet Unit is an administrative process, which does not imply that the WUAs of that Wallet Unit need to be suspended, as opposed to being revoked.
-Instead, if the Wallet Provider administratively suspends a Wallet Instance, it will immediate revoke all corresponding WUAs.
-If (within three months) the situation is remedied and the Wallet Unit is re-instated, the Wallet Provider will issue one or more new WUAs to the Wallet Unit.
+Instead, if the Wallet Provider administratively suspends a Wallet Unit, it will immediate revoke all corresponding WUAs.
+If (within three months) the situation is remedied and the Wallet Unit can be re-instated, the Wallet Provider will issue one or more new WUAs to the Wallet Unit.

 *HLRs*